Carbon-Labs/whitepapers/avatar.md

 In our case the entity is your AVATAR and the set of attributes your AVATAR has is defined by you by answering some simple questions.
 The answers to these questions will become the datapoints that clients can request.

-As another example let's look at a high level some of the different identities of a Woman:
+As another example, let's look at some of the different identities of a Woman:

   - Mother
   - Daughter